aal337/ascii-scenery-assembler/README.md

     - Type "exit tool"

 ### Features
-Currently, you may want to use something else with more QoL.
+Currently, you may want to use something else with more QoL and customisation options.
 Analysing sprites to determine which whitespace fills a shape and which whitespace is outside of a shape to make the latter transparent is the main feature of this tool.
 See also: https://summer.hackclub.com/projects/6906

 ## Disclaimer
-Currently, asciiasm is neither listed on PyPI nor am I sure if everything works properly.
+I am not absolutely sure if everything works properly.
 Just take a look at the contents of the tests folder.
 Your terminal could behave weirdly after usage.
-I'll create a release on Github, list on PyPI and remove this disclaimer as soon as I am somewhat sure I could in good faith recommend this app to you if you were searching for something that won't blow up your device.

 ## Contribution
 If you've got feedback, send an email or open an issue.